 These days, conversing with your existing and potential customers through social media channels is a great way to establish your social community as a popular online destination.

 Authenticity helps to build trust.
-Therefore, so many brands rely on video content to share their message on social media.
+Therefore, many brands rely on video content to share their message on social media.
 Through video, they can reveal the actual humans behind the brand.

 By providing valuable content, you position yourself as an expert in your area of specialisation.